MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-license-plate-labels-using-label-layouts.md

     - **Label layout data source ID** – Leave this field blank if you'll use only license plate data.
 If you must include data from other tables, select a label layout data source that has the required joins.
 For more information about how to set up and use a label layout data source, see the next section in this article.
     - **Enable label template support** – Leave this option set to *No* for now.
 (When it's set to *Yes*, you can add header, row, and footer elements to your layout, as described later in this article.)
     - **Date, time, and number format** – Select the language to use when date, time, and number values that are shown in the label layout are formatted.
-    - **Printer stock type** – Select a printer stock type.
-A *printer stock type* typically describes the paper type a specific printer uses.
-It's also used to specify the paper type that a specific label layout will be printed to.
-For more information about how to set up printer stock types, see [Set up printer stock types](dynamic-printing-selection.md#stock-type).
+    - **Printer stock type** – Select a *printer stock type*.
+A printer stock type typically describes the type of paper that a specific printer uses.
+It's also used to specify the type of paper that a specific label layout should be printed to.
+For information about how to set up printer stock types, see [Set up printer stock types](dynamic-printing-selection.md#stock-type).

-1. On the **Printer text Layout** FastTab, enter your label code in a way that matches your selected **Definition type**.
-Here's an example of code that you can copy and paste for testing when **Definition type** is *ZPL*.
+1. On the **Printer text Layout** FastTab, enter label code in a way that's appropriate for the selected definition type.
+The following example shows code that you can copy and paste for testing if the **Definition type** field is set to *ZPL*.

     ``` ZPL
     CT~~CD,~CC^~CT~